A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-For each buggy program of \quixbugs, we gather or compute the following information:
+Bug understanding \cite{survey-bugs} is important for designing program repair tools and to analyzing the effectiveness of those tools.
+For each buggy program of \quixbugs, we gather and compute the following information:

+\paragraph{Types of bugs} The previous research reports the existence of the observational correlation between the bug fix and the cause of bugs \cite{relation-bug-cause}.
+In our study, we collect and present the type of bug. \quixbugs contains various types of bugs such as incorrect comparison operators, incorrect array slice, etc. This allows us to analyze the capability of the program repair tools to repair buggy programs and to determine the most repaired bug types.

-\paragraph{Types of Bugs} We give the type of bug.
-Recall that \quixbugs contains various types of bugs such as incorrect comparison operator, incorrect array slice, etc. The types of bugs come from \cite{quixbugs}. \paragraph{Numerical Characteristics} We compute numerical characteristics: the lines of code (LOC) of the program, the number of passing \junit tests, failing \junit tests, the test execution time and the branch coverage.
-We rely on Cobertura \footnote[1]{http://cobertura.github.io/cobertura/}, a tool based on \textit{jcoverage5}, to calculate the branch coverage for each program. \paragraph{Input Domain} We extract the program preconditions and the input domain of each program.
-The program preconditions are constraints for input domain. \paragraph{Failures} We summarize the failure types when executing test cases for each buggy program of \quixbugs dataset. \paragraph{Unique Characteristics } Comparing with the benchmarks of literatures, we discuss the unique characteristics of \quixbugs dataset.
+\paragraph{Numerical characteristics} We compute numerical characteristics: the lines of code (LOC) of the program, the number of passing \junit tests, failing \junit tests, the test execution time and branch coverage.
+We rely on Cobertura\footnote[1]{Cobertura website: \url{http://cobertura.github.io/cobertura/} (visited \today)} to calculate the branch coverage for each program.

+\paragraph{Input domain} We extract the program preconditions and the input domain of each program.
+The program preconditions are constraints for the input domain.
+We discuss this to remind the future work on QuixBugs to sample tests that should be aware of the program preconditions.